sns3/sns3-satellite/README.md

 # Installation Manual

-SNS3 is built as an extension module to the [NS3](https://www.nsnam.org/) network simulator; so their [installation instructions](https://www.nsnam.org/docs/release/3.28/tutorial/html/getting-started.html) apply.
+SNS3 is built as an extension module to the [NS3](https://www.nsnam.org/) network simulator; so their [installation instructions](https://www.nsnam.org/docs/release/3.28/tutorial/html/getting-started.html) apply, particularly concerning the dependencies.
 They are repeated here for convenience and proper integration of SNS3.

 There are 2 methods to download and build (S)NS3: